LoRyder1/LoRyder1.github.io/unit1_projects/ExtremeProgramming.md

     - only the highest priority tasks are addressed
     - programmers accept responsiblity for estimating adn completeing their own work, encourage human contact among the team

+**Development Episode**

+  Day-to-day programming proceeds from a task clearly connected to a feature teh customer wants, to tests, to implementation, to design, and through to integration.

+  XP development cycle:
+    - pairs of programmers program together
+    - development is driven by tests, You test first, then code.
+Until all the tests run, you aren't done.
+    - pairs don't just make test cases run.
+They also evolve the design of the system.
+Changes aren't restricted to any particular area.
+Pairs add value to the analysis, design, implementation, and testing of the system.
+They add that value wherever the system needs it.
+    - integration immediately follows development, including integration testing.